adhocmaster/carla-jaywalker-experiments/docs/adaptive-soft-model-behavior.md

 ![NavPoint Realization](./images/adaptive/stop-speed-up-slow-down.PNG)
 ![NavPoint Realization](./images/adaptive/flinch-retreat.PNG)
+In the figures, P, C, and N are previous, current, and next pedestrian locations respectively.,
 ## Behavior Primitives
+A behavior primitive is a microscopic manuever which happens almost involuntarily as a response to a situation (e.g., avoiding collisions).
+Such manuevers can be learned from different datasets and extracted from different research works and used in simulation models with a high level planner.

 1. **Evasive Stop**: It represents a complete stop inside a road while crossing. %This can happen due to different factors such as a vehicle passing fast in front, occlusions, or sudden blindness due to headlights.
 Evasive stop lasts until the conflict is resolved.
 This can happen due to different factors such as a vehicle passing fast in front, occlusions, or sudden blindness due to headlights.
 Evasive stop lasts until the conflict is resolved.
 Refer to [Evasive Stop](./evasive-stop.md) for current model.

 2. **Evasive Flinch**: It is similar to an Evasive Stop with an additional backward movement pattern that happens involuntarily and within a fraction of a second. %In this case, the pedestrian moves back a little bit into another lane as a physical instinct.
 This behavior creates a dangerous situation in the lane the pedestrian enters.
 In this case, the pedestrian moves back a little bit into another lane as a physical instinct.
 This behavior creates a dangerous situation in the lane the pedestrian enters.